martin-conur/sagemaker-redshift/README.md

 ## Usage

-### Important: Credentials
+### Important: SageMaker Integration

-All functions now require explicit credential parameters for security.
+This library is designed to work seamlessly within Amazon SageMaker environments.
+All functions require explicit credential parameters for security.
 Previously hardcoded credentials have been removed.

 Required parameters:
 - `db`: Redshift database name